 Sticking With Your Arthritis Treatment Plan

-Not Taking Arthritis Medicine is a Common Problem
+Not Taking Meds Is a Common Problem

 It can also cloud the picture for doctors, says Dr. Bruce.
 “When people aren’t doing as well as we think they should be, we assume it’s because the drug isn’t working; oftentimes it’s because the drug isn’t being taken properly.”

-Why Patients Aren’t Taking Their Medications
+Why Patients Don't Take Their Medications

 Reasons people give for not filling or taking medicine are mixed.
 But there are a few themes that rise to the top:

-The Drugs Don’t Do Enough: Dr. Bruce says that when people understand inflammatory arthritis is a lifelong disease that needs lifelong treatment, they are more likely to take their medicine.
+The Drugs Aren't Effective Enough: Dr. Bruce says that when people understand inflammatory arthritis is a lifelong disease that needs lifelong treatment, they are more likely to take their medicine.
 And if they believe the drugs will control the disease, they will take their medicine.
 However, some patients feel that a drug is of little value because it hasn’t made them completely symptom-free.
 “Sometimes we can’t get 100% pain relief, but that doesn’t mean the drug isn’t helping control symptoms and preventing joint damage,” says Dr. Suarez-Almazor.

 Talk to Your Health Care Providers